 - via Saving to a hosted file storage service (LuxSci WebAides)

-Its kind of like an easy-to-use secure, swiss-army-kinfe for processing submitted form data that works with most any web or PDF form.
+It is like an easy-to-use, secure, swiss-army-knife for processing submitted form data that works with most web or PDF forms.

 Mastering the Web Form to PDF Challenge